The Block Protocol (Þ) is an open standard that defines how frontend components called blocks can be built and used.

 In one sense, you can think of the Block Protocol as a plugin framework for the whole web. Þ blocks are supported in a number of environments today, including the world's most-used content management system, WordPress.

-The following pages provide a practical introduction for those:
+The following pages provide a practical introduction for:

-If you have any questions, please open or contribute to a discussion.
-You can also chat to us on Discord.
+If you have any questions, please open or contribute to a discussion on GitHub, or chat to us on Discord.